Listing disclosure requirements - South Australia (SA)

 Duration of the lease

+The proposed lease length must be disclosed.
 This is already captured in Cubbi through your listing settings and is shown to prospective renters before they apply.
+No action needed.

 Sale of the property

 A landlord must tell prospective renters if the property has been advertised for sale or if the landlord intends to advertise it for sale.
 This includes where there is an existing sales agency agreement.
+If this applies, swap the sale notice line to one of the following:

 Sale notice: The property is currently advertised for sale.